-- Clean hands with alcohol gel, baby wipes or soap and water prior to touching equipment and setting up. - Clean the perineal area, using mild soapy water or non scented baby wipes alcohol based solutions should not be used to clean the penis as they may cause dryness and irritation.
-Retract the foreskin if applicable to ensure your penis is clean.
+- Clean hands with alcohol gel, baby wipes or soap and water prior to touching equipment and setting up. - Clean the perineal area using mild soapy water or non scented baby wipes alcohol based solutions should not be used to clean the perianal region as they may cause dryness and irritation.
+Spread the labia and wipe in a downwards direction away from the urethra.